GEOM4009/W25_Ice_OnOff/README.md

 * IceOnOff_SAR.py &rarr; Sentinel 1 ice on/off analysis tool
 * IceOnOff_ORK.yml &rarr; python environment containing the required packages to run these tools
 * IceOnOff_ProjectReport.pdf &rarr; Full project report
+* IceOnOff_Presentation.pdf &rarr; A copy of the project presentation
 * LICENSE &rarr; MIT license covering the use and distribution of this project
 * README.md &rarr; Overview of the Ice On/Off analysis tools and usage instructions (you’re reading this now)